tjjfvi/mosaic/README.md

 The output will be `X` (`01011000` in binary).

-If there are fewer than 8 tiles matching the pattern, nothing will be outputted.

 #### I/O Example

 A simple `cat` program:

 ```
-i. i. i. i. i. i. i. i.
+a. a. a. a. a. a. a. a.

 [
-  I i. # input into the 8 `i.` tiles
+  # input into the 8 `a.` tiles
+  I a.

   [
-    i.  .. # if any tiles are still `i.`, eof was reached, so replace each with `i.`
+    # if any tiles are still `a.`, eof was reached, so replace each with `..` to end the main loop
+    a.  ..
   ]

-  O i_ # output the byte just inputted
+  # output the byte just inputted
+  O a_

+  [
-  [ # return the bits to `i.` for the next iteration of the loop
+    # return the bits to `a.` for the next iteration of the loop
-    i0  i.

-    i1  i.
+    a0  a.

+    a1  a.
   ]
 ]
 ```

+### Debug

+The `.` command acts as a debug statement.
+In the command line version, this prints a textual representation of the mosaic; in the visual interpreter, it adds additional delay to the frame.